secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Flow Control - Loops.md

 	    - `While` Loops
 	    - `Until` Loops

-## For Loops
+### For Loops
 - Let us start with the `For` loops.
 The `For` loop is executed on each pass for precisely one parameter, which the shell takes from a list, calculates from an increment, or takes from another data source.
 The for loop runs as long as it finds corresponding data.
 This type of loop can be structured and defined in different ways.
 For example, the for loops are often used when we need to work with many different values from an array.
 This can be used to scan different hosts or ports.
 We can also use it to execute specific commands for known ports and their services to speed up our enumeration process.

-The syntax for this can be as follows:
-- #### Syntax - Examples
+### Syntax - Examples
 ```bash
 for variable in 1 2 3 4
 do